Yanchen398/Memory-in-the-LLM-Era/README.md

-# Memory in the LLM Era: Modular Architectures and Strategies within a Unified Framework
+# Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework [Experiment, Analysis & Benchmark]

 This repository contains the supplementary materials for our VLDB submission, including the appendix, source code, and plotting notebooks for the figures reported in the paper.